 Yes, this course will work from any internet capable device.

 No, but we highly recommend access to computers for certain steps of the curriculum.
 This is highlighted in the steps that require a computer/internet for research.

 Teachers will have access to printable teacher resources, pitch competition preparation guides, hands-on lesson plans, and remote learning activities.
 These resources are housed in the Teacher Resource section of the curriculum portal.

-The Inventionland Institute Teacher Resource Store is available online and Inventionland Institute products are also available in the in-person retail location inside of Inventionland.
+The Inventionland Education Teacher Resource Store is available online and Inventionland Education products are also available in the in-person retail location inside of Inventionland.
 Hands on resources and prototyping consumables can be purchased from the Teacher Resource Store.
 You can view the Teacher Resource Store online or by visiting the Inventionland Factory in person.

 Formative assessment: Challenge Activities and quizzes per lesson.

 Summative assessment: The school-level pitch contest is the culminating event for most students, where they are given the opportunity to share their projects with a panel of judges and their school communities.
 It is also the most practical time for teachers to conduct their final mastery evaluations.
 Principal concept checklists and point evaluation rubrics are available in the Teacher Resource section for teacher use.

 Contact information for the school liaison is listed in the the Teacher Resource section of the website, under Stay in Touch or you can submit a ticket with support in your account area.
 We look forward to hearing from you!